austinmama/vsrx/about.md

 The {{site.data.keyword.vsrx_full}} is offered in two different modes: Standalone mode or High Availability (HA) cluster.

-Additional documentation for {{site.data.keyword.vsrx_full}} can be found in the [Supplemental Documentation](/docs/vsrx?topic=vsrx-supplemental-ibm-cloud-juniper-vsrx-documentation) topic.
+Additional documentation for {{site.data.keyword.vsrx_full}} can be found in [Supplemental vSRX documentation](/docs/vsrx?topic=vsrx-supplemental-ibm-cloud-juniper-vsrx-documentation).
 {: note}

 ## Firewall